Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Results

 \subsection{Content Characteristics of Persuasive Messages}

 This section addresses RQ2 from a qualitative perspective.
 Specifically, the following subsections identify the core themes that resulted from our analysis of the verbal explanations participants gave when describing why they sorted messages as most likely to deceive them or least likely to deceive them.
+Table \ref{table_theme_convincing} provides a summary of the percentage of targets who mentioned these themes that influence their perception of a convincing message.